 Oh, did I mention it’s vegetarian?

-From the town of Trapani, this pesto is made of almonds, tomatoes, and cheese.
+From the town of Trapani, pesto Trapanese is made of almonds, tomatoes, and cheese.

 While not as well-known as pesto Genovese, it’s excellent with almost all kinds of pasta.